 Creating a new presentation for a new need

-- Once the use is determined the rough structure is usually good to set early to help the presentation to take place although it can be modified at any stage.
+- Once the use case is determined, the rough structure is usually good to set early to help the presentation to take place although it can be modified at any stage.

 - Decide if you want to create a presentation that is informative without a presenter.
-Presentations that work independently usually have more informative value with added amoun of text.
+Presentations that work independently usually have more informative value (more text).

 User access levels